Phillips RV Park History

 Have you ever wondered what it would be like to run a business with only your family?
-How about running a family business for 80 years together?
-The Phillips family has owned, managed and operated Phillips RV Park by themselves for just that, 80 years.
-Over those 80 years, Phillips RV Park has physically changed; but the family's desire to stick together and create a lasting impression on their customers has not.
+How about running a family business for 80 plus years together?
+The Phillips family has owned, managed and operated Phillips RV Park by themselves since 1936.
+Over the years, Phillips RV Park has physically changed; but the family's desire to stick together and create a lasting impression on their customers has not.

 1936 - Phillips Camp and Sinclair Service was established in Evanston Wyoming by Bona Elbert and Maggie Phillips.
 That winter, Bona Elbert Phillips passed away, leaving Maggie Phillips with five kids to raise and a business to run.

-At this time, gas cost 19 cents per gallon, and ethyl cost 21 cents per gallon.
+At this time, gas cost $0.19 per gallon, and ethyl cost $0.21 per gallon.
 Besides offering gas services, there were seven trailer spaces, tent camping and 11 cabins with adjacent open garages available to customers traveling the Lincoln Highway.
 Customers shared a community bath and shower house with running well water.

 1945 - The gas station was removed and it was renamed Phillips Cabins.
 At this time, cabins rented for $1.25 per night or $1.50 with linens.
 The cabins were heated with coal stoves and because there was no running water, water had to be carried to the rooms.
 Trailer spaces rented for 25 cents per night.

 1947 - The name was changed to Phillips Motel and Trailer Park, when six of the cabins were moved to the front of the property with the other five cabins and the garages, all of which were then turned into motel rooms making a total of 15.
 Electricity, heating and water were installed into the rooms and individual bathrooms were added, making them more modern.